JessicaChg/semanticSBT/README.md

 ### deploy

-1. fill in the parameters in  .env

-2. deploy to testnet, take the mumbai as example
+1. deploy to testnet, take the mumbai as example

 + add network
 ```shell